 - Hypertrophic cardiomyopathy: The thickening of the heart muscle

-If you're concerned about health issues in your cat, be sure to talk to your vet about preventative measures you can take to ensure a long, healthy, happy life.
+If you're concerned about health issues in your cat, be sure to talk to your vet about preventative measures you can take to ensure a long, healthy life.

 Diet and Nutrition

-Your American Bobtail's diet will depend largely on his or her age, activity levels, and general health, but in general, should be fed high-quality, high-protein food.
-If you'd like to add some variation to your Bobtail's diet, you can try mixing some wet food in with his or her dry food a few times per week.
+Your American bobtail's diet will depend on its age, activity levels, and general health, but in general, should be fed high-quality, high-protein food.
+If you'd like to add some variation to your bobtail's diet, you can try mixing some wet food in with its dry food a few times per week.

 More Cat Breeds and Further Research